4H Livestock Department Rules

 - Entries in the dairy class are open to registered and grade animals cared for and fitted by 4-H club members.

-- Dairy certificate and enrollment must be in the Extension office by June 1st, one certificate per lot number, 4 maximum.
+- Dairy certificate and enrollment must be in the Extension office by June 1st, one certificate per class number, 4 maximum.
 Dairy record agreements must be turned into the Superintendent Monday, beginning day of the fair.

 - All livestock eligible to compete for premiums in the purebred class must be accompanied by a certificate of registration.
 Papers not received by July 31st will be charged a $10.00 late fee per animal's paper.